 Who We Are

-Aid the courts in carrying on and improving the administration of justice.
+- Aid the courts in carrying on and improving the administration of justice.

-Promote access to justice and enhance the delivery of legal services to those in need.
+- Promote access to justice by developing and implementing innovative programs and strategies to enhance the delivery of legal services to those in need.

-Foster and maintain high ideals of integrity, learning, competence in public service, and high standards of conduct.
+- Foster and maintain high ideals of integrity, learning, competence in public service, and high standards of conduct.

-Safeguard the professional interests of the members of the Bar.
+- Safeguard the professional interests of the members of the Bar.

-Encourage and support the activities of voluntary bar associations.
+- Encourage and support the activities of voluntary bar associations.

-Provide a forum for and publish information about the practice of law, the science of jurisprudence and law reform, and the relationship of the Bar to the public.
+- Provide a forum for and publish information about the practice of law, the science of jurisprudence and law reform, and the relationship of the Bar to the public.